baijum/service-binding-documentation/docs/using-injected-bindings/using-injected-bindings.md

 portable.
 Always use the `type` field and, if necessary, `provider` to look up the bindings.

-Usually, operators use `ServiceBinding` resource name (`.metadata.name`) as the bindings directory name, but the spec also provides a way to override that name through the `.spec.name` field.
+The Service Binding Operators uses `ServiceBinding` resource name (`.metadata.name`) as the bindings directory name, but the spec also provides a way to override that name through the `.spec.name` field.
 So, there is a chance for bindings name collision.
 However, due to the nature of the volume mount in Kubernetes, the bindings directory will contain values from only one of the Secret resources.
 This is a caveat of using the bindings directory name to look up the bindings.

 ## Using Binding metadata injected as files